BryanSchuetz/dai/who-we-are/diversity-equity-engagement-inclusion.md

 <h2>Employee Resource Groups</h2>
-<p>DAI's employee resource groups are an important part of the business.
-We work hand in hand to create community, belonging and leadership opportunities for employees to learn and grow.</p>
+<p>Employee resource groups (ERG) are an essential part of the business at DAI.
+We work hand in hand with our ERGs to nurture an inclusive culture and create a sense of community and belonging for all.
+Together, we support employees' professional development and collaborate on companywide DEEI initiatives.</p>

 <div class="bulma">
   <div class="container">